100% Dedicated to Contractors Insurance

 As a contractor, you are responsible for carrying your own insurance.

 This includes both liability insurance and workers’ compensation insurance.
-You will need to provide your clients with a certificate of insurance, as well as proof of insurance, in order to show that you are properly insured.
+You will need to provide your clients with a certificate of insurance, as well as proof of insurance, as a surety.

 When you are shopping for contractor insurance, be sure to get quotes from multiple insurers.
 Compare the coverage and prices to find the best policy for your needs.
-You should also make sure that you are familiar with the terms of your policy so that you know what is covered and what is not.
+You should be familiar with the terms of your policy so that you know what is covered.

 By carrying adequate contractor insurance, you can protect yourself and your business from financial ruin.
 Be sure to get the coverage that you need for the best price.